HOWTO do Linux kernel development¶

 "Nobody knows when a kernel will be released, because it's released according to perceived bug status, not according to a preconceived timeline."

 Kernels with 3-part versions are -stable kernels.
-They contain relatively small and critical fixes for security problems or significant regressions discovered in a given 4.x kernel.
+They contain relatively small and critical fixes for security problems or significant regressions discovered in a given major mainline release.
+Each release in a major stable series increments the third part of the version number, keeping the first two parts the same.

 This is the recommended branch for users who want the most recent stable kernel and are not interested in helping test development/experimental versions.